Integral Formulas for Vector Signal Tensor Products: Integral Formula for Anti-Symmetric Tensor Products

-These results simplify the VSTP proposed by \citet{xie2026asymptoticallyfastclebschgordantensor} by reducing the number of VSTP interactions to consider when simulating a given CGTP from $9$ possibilities to a single $1$.
+These results simplify the VSTP proposed by \citet{xie2026asymptoticallyfastclebschgordantensor} by reducing the number of VSTP interactions to consider when simulating a given CGTP from up to $9$ possibilities to a single one.
 Moreover it allows for a clear and simple implementation involving only standard irrep features $h^{l}\in\mathbb{R}^{2l+1}$ instead of the tensor-valued features used in the VSTP proposed by~\citet{xie2026asymptoticallyfastclebschgordantensor}.
-In fact, one can straightforwardly adapt the spherical design implementation introduced in Ref.~\cite{xie2025the} to the previous formulas.
+In fact, one can straightforwardly adapt the spherical cubature implementation introduced in Ref.~\cite{xie2025the} to the previous formulas.

+Our result provide an intuitive interpretation of the VSTP in terms of signals on the sphere, which is represented in Figure~\ref{fig:vstp_gtp_sketch}.
+The GTP let the features interact by multiplying their corresponding signals pointwise on the sphere.
+As this operation is symmetric, so are the GTP.
+Instead, the VSTP let signals interact through their Poisson bracket \cite{lee2003smooth} given by the cross product of the gradients projected along the radial vector.
+Similarly to the GTP, the VSTP inherits the anti-symmetry of the cross product and it allows to recover the anti-symmetric part of the CGTP.